 This section presents basic definitions for the rest of this paper.
 In Subsection 2.1 various function spaces and some of their relations are introduced.
+We use [25] as reference for this.
+We use these as foundations for our later considerations of the ANOVA decomposition.
 Subsection 2.2 presents some orthonormal basis.
-In Definition 2.2 the mixed basis is defined.
+We start by defining some classical one-dimensional basis functions.
+In the next step, Definition 2.2, we combine these basis functions for higher dimensions